open-sauced/docs/docs/features/repo-pages.md

 - **Pull Request Dynamics**: Analyze pull request activity by the numbers of pull requests opened, closed, and merged.
 This provides an overview of collaboration efficiency and code review processes.
 - **Stars and Forks Over Time**: The number of stars and forks the project receives over time, illustrating the project's growth in popularity and its spread within the developer community.
 - **[Lottery Factor](../welcome/glossary.md#lottery-factor)**: This unique metric highlights the dependency on key contributors.
 A project is considered vulnerable if 2 or fewer contributors account for 50% or more of the project's contributions.
 This indicates a potential risk if one of these contributors leaves the project.
+- **[Contributor Confidence]()**: This metric predicts the likelihood that users who star or fork a repository will return to make contributions.
+A higher confidence score indicates a greater probability of these users actively engaging with the repository.

 You can use the time range filter to view the number of stars and forks over different periods, such as the last 7 days, month, or the last year.